Visit Starved Rock in winter to witness towering ice waterfalls and snow-covered canyons.

 At Matthiessen State Park in winter, an exciting activity to take part in is horseback riding through the snow.

-Open all year round, there are nine miles of trails dedicated to visitors who have their own horse (or who work with a nearby ranch).
+Open all year round, there are nine miles of trails dedicated to visitors who have their own horses (or who work with a nearby ranch).

 In addition, picnicking, hiking, and fishing are very popular in the summer months, whereas snowshoeing and cross-country skiing are very popular in the winter because of the flat terrain.